Welcome to Bedford High School Literacy Learning Page

 Research tells us that reading for pleasure is the single biggest factor in success in later life.
 Study after study has shown that those children who read for pleasure are the ones who are most likely to fulfil their ambitions.

-- Encourage them to write about what they read.
-Book reviews can be sent to Miss Heyes in the Library.
+Encourage them to write about what they read.
+Book reviews can be sent to Mrs Garbutt, the librarian, or Miss O’Donovan and Mrs Rooney on the literacy team.